Bronchiectasis in Children

 - Your child coughs more than usual or wheezes.

-- Your child's medicines do not relieve his symptoms.
+- Your child's medicines do not relieve his or her symptoms.

 - You have questions or concerns about your child's condition or care.